tbbstny/SerenityCucumberStudy/README.md

 # This page needs updated!
-For now, working through issues with upgrading from 1.1.40 to 1.2.2-rc.2 Can run these maven commands to generate reports agains either version for comparion:
+For now, working through issues with upgrading from 1.1.40 to 1.2.2-rc.2 Can run these maven commands to generate reports against either version for comparison:<br/>
-`mvn clean install -PSerenity`
+`mvn clean install -PSerenity` <br/>
 `mvn clean install -PSerenity1.1.40`